TYPO3-svn-archive/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 - Move the UserOrGroup Rule to a separate class
 - Move the NoIntScripts Rule to a separate class
 - Remove old ClearCacheProcessing variable and handling
+- Fix #66651 Missing %{TIME} in RewritCond for Cache-Control header

 2015-04-28 Klaus Bitto <klaus@netcreators.nl>